maj0r1337/Eddy-NG-Configs/README.md

 - Download the Z-offset Python script from the folder above and save it to your desktop.
 - Connect to your SV08 via FTP.
 The FTP port is 22, the username and password are "biqu".
 - Go to the eddy-ng directory (/home/biqu/eddy-ng) and back up the original probe_eddy_ng.py file safely to your PC.
-- Now, drag and drop my probe_eddy_ng.py file into the open directory on the FTP Client, overwrite the existing file.
+- Now, drag and drop my probe_eddy_ng.py file into the open directory on the FTP Client (/home/biqu/eddy-ng), overwrite the existing file.
+- Restart the Printer via yoru Fluid browser interface.

 Congratulations!
-Your SV08 will now lower from over 7 cm down to just above the build plate again, correctly calculating the true zero position.
+Your SV08 will now lower his print head from over 7 cm down to just above the build plate again, correctly calculating the true zero position.

 ### This fix is not my work!
 All credits are going to [RagDolini](https://github.com/vvuk/eddy-ng/issues/146#issuecomment-4628777151)